 It’s un-gettable because there’s nothing to give.
 The thing the receiver is looking for is already in possession.
 But not as a thing.
 The paradox is that the receiver IS the thing itself.

 It’s like a man looking for his head, a boy trying to step on his shadow, or a dog running in a circle trying to catch his own tail.

-The role of the “giver” is to give nothing whatsoever.
-It’s to make sure that the “taker” will not take anything.
-What is more—the “giver” will take everything the “taker” thinks he has.
+The role of the giver is to give nothing whatsoever.
+It’s to make sure that the taker will not “take” anything.
+What is more—the giver will take away everything the taker thinks he has.

-In that particular sense, Matthew 13 verses 11-13 say it all:
+In that particular sense, Matthew 13 verses 11-13 (quoting the Christian Bible) say it all:

 …11 And Jesus answered them, “To you it has been granted to know the mysteries of the kingdom of heaven, but to them it has not been granted.
 12″For whoever has, to him more shall be given, and he will have an abundance; but whoever does not have, even what he has shall be taken away from him.
 13″Therefore I speak to them in parables; because while seeing they do not see, and while hearing they do not hear, nor do they understand.…